The Ultimate In Birding Tours

 OUTLINE ITINERARY

-• Day 1: Morning expedition start at Bagdogra airport in northern West Begal.
-Drive into the Himalayas to Singalila National Park.
+• Day 1: Morning expedition start at Bhadrapur airport in southeast Nepal.
+Drive into the Himalayas to Singalila Ridge.

 • Days 2-6: Exploring Singalila National Park.

-• Day 7: Return to Bagdogra airport for afternoon expedition end.
+• Day 7: Return to Bhadrapur airport for afternoon expedition end.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.